Greetings bloke, and Welcome aboard!!

 “The vocal inflection of Hunter’s voice (meant to say Bob Weir*) seemed more revealing through the Cobalt vs. Red.
-At :33 the decay of his voice seemed to be better and more fully fleshed out.
+At 33 seconds, the decay of his voice seemed to be better and more fully fleshed out.
 The overall resolution on the Cobalt does seem slightly improved.
 It’s especially apparent with vocals.
 You can hear more subtlety going on in the mix.”

 Notice I said “seemed” twice for a reason without really even being consciously aware while I was writing.

-Also keep in mind it was the first track, and my very first time listening to the Cobalt.
+Also, keep in mind it was the first track, and my very first time listening to the Cobalt.
 A couple of things could have happened:

-My brain expected a more expensive product to sound better, and thus it compensated by believing it actually did sound better (when in reality it probably didn’t).
+- My brain expected a more expensive product to sound better, and thus it compensated by believing it actually did sound better (when in reality it probably didn’t).

-After that initial high and wow factor wore off, my brain became acclimated to the new stimulus, and all further comparisons therein yielded the same overall impression: That they sound basically identical.
+- After that initial high and wow factor wore off, my brain became acclimated to the new stimulus, and all further comparisons therein yielded the same overall impression: That they sound basically identical.

 As mentioned earlier, in a blind test 99% of people won’t be able to discern a difference.
 I fully believe that.